 Mental health and wellbeing

-• Look after your mental wellbeing.
+• Look after your mental wellbeing

-• Understand the link between Crohn’s and Colitis and mental health problems.
+• Understand the link between Crohn’s and Colitis and mental health

-• Recognise common mental health conditions.
+• Recognise when you are experiencing poor mental health

-• Find out how to get the help you need.
+• Find out how to get the help you need

-If you have thoughts of suicide or harming yourself tell someone you trust, call the NHS on 111 or go to your nearest A&E.
+If you have thoughts of suicide or harming yourself, tell someone you trust, call the NHS on 111 or go to your nearest A&E.

 Download this information (PDF)